SAN DIEGO THEFT ATTORNEY

 BUILDING A DEFENSE TO THEFT

-An experienced San Diego criminal defense attorney knows that there are many motions that can be made on your behalf even prior to your arraignment.
+An experienced San Diego theft attorney knows that there are many motions that can be made on your behalf even prior to your arraignment.
 Looking through the available evidence interviewing witnesses and scrutinizing the prosecution's allegations are essential first steps in fighting your case.

 If you had permission to take certain property, this is the strongest defense to any theft arrest or charge.
 The testimony or declaration of the property owner indicating that you had specific permission to take the property can entirely negate the criminal charges you are facing.